brendanshaw14/CS-76-Projects/CSP/report.md

 - `get_neighbors(self, variable)`: This was also straightforward here: the constriants of the problem is just an adjacency dictionary, so we just return the value associated with that variable key in the dictionary.

-- `choose_next_variable(self, assignment)`: without the heuristic, this just iterates through the `self.variables` list until it finds a variable that isn't in the assignment, and returns that.
+- `choose_next_variable(self, assignment, domains)`: without the heuristic, this just iterates through the `self.variables` list until it finds a variable that isn't in the assignment, and returns that.

 - `is_consistent(self, assignment, variable, value)`: We loop through each of the countries in the adjacency list of the given variable.
 If that country is in the assignment and has the same value, we return `False`.

+## Circuit Board Implementation

+The circuitboard implementation is of course pretty similar to the map coloring implementation.
+I used the same methods discussed, making only the minor changes below.

+The main thing that had to be changed in the circuitboard problem was handling the overlap between components and the fact that all components could be adjacent.

+Because of this